maestro-server/webdocs/docs/intro.rst

 What is Maestro Server
 ----------------------
-Maestro was built to solve some problems we found in operating multi-cloud environments
+Maestro was built to solve some problems we found in operating multi-cloud environments, multiple shared Devops culture team.

 What does Maestro do?
 *********************

 What problems does it solve?
 ****************************

 How do I use it?
 ****************
+Centralized database system like CMDB, centralized playbooks like Ansible Tower and centralized monitoring cloud system like ManageIQ